SamuelSwartzberg/randomEvents/README.md

 When you open up the developers console, facebook will tell you that "This is a browser feature intended for developers.
 If someone told you to copy-paste something here to enable a Facebook feature or "hack" someone's account, it is a scam and will give them access to your Facebook account." or something similar.
 They aren't wrong, in that this is a potential attack vector.
 A script pasted in the console could do a lot of malicious stuff to one's account.
 I invite the code-savy who use this to check the javascript file before you use it.

+# Advanced: Modifying the behaviour

+You can, instead of just getting one event, either get a list of 5 links, or get prompted with the time first, either accepting it or getting a new event suggested instead.
+You can do this via choosing a different of the three functions at the end of the code.
+This might seem a bit arcane, but feel free to play around with them until I write a proper documentation.